ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/00-home.md

 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/setup-rpi2/">Estimated time to complete: 20-minutes.
 Go to  'Setting Up Your Raspberry Pi 2' ›</a>

+## The GrovePi
+The GrovePi is a shield stacked on top of the Raspberry Pi 2 without the need for any other connections.
+Communication between the GrovePi and the RPi2 occurs over the I2C interface.
+All Grove modules connect to the universal Grove connectors on the GrovePi shield via the universal 4 pin connector cable.
+This document provides a description of the GrovePi shield and how it interfaces with the Raspberry Pi 2.

+<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/grovepi/">Estimated time to complete: 5-minutes.
+Go to  'The GrovePi' ›</a>

 # Lab Guides

 ## Lab 01: Hello, Windows IoT!